-These reviewers often open fake accounts simply for the sake of posting a fake review.
+These reviewers often open fake accounts simply for the sake of posting multiple 1-star reviews.
 Hence, after the first step, your next best option would be to look for any other reviews this person might have posted.
 There are three broad things you may come across:

 As overcompensation for lies, fake Google reviews might use very simplistic and generic language, lots of exclamation marks, or mention information completely irrelevant to the product.

 They might also be making entirely false accusations- let’s say about the material or a specific function of the product.
 If such accusations seem outright impossible, you will need to take steps to try to remove them.

 Do they have a picture attached to their comment?
 Then it might be real.
 If they don’t have images on your review, but on others, it simply might be a biased customer or a competitor.
 You can further examine the content of the review again to get a clearer idea.

 One-star ratings with no comments attached neither help you understand what went wrong nor help other customers get a clear idea.
 These might certainly be genuine since people can be too busy to really comment on anything.
 This is why it isn’t ideal to flag every single empty rating.

 So, in order to give them the benefit of the doubt, you can crosscheck the name, and if it’s not there in your customer history, you can flag it.
 You may also ask them what went wrong in a reply, but if they don’t have time to post a comment, they probably won’t check your reply.

 A review management tool can help you keep track of reviews on all your platforms, including Google.
 With a review management tool, you’ll be able to easily identify any suspicious or fake reviews and respond quickly — with one click, you can report the reviews and have them removed by Google.